munich-quantum-toolkit/naviz/docs/contributing.md

 Thank you for your interest in contributing to MQT NAViz!
 This document outlines the development guidelines and how to contribute.

-We use GitHub to [host code](https://github.com/munich-quantum-toolkit/naviz), to [track issues and feature requests][issues], as well as accept [pull requests](https://github.com/munich-quantum-toolkit/naviz/pulls).
+We use GitHub to [host code](https://github.com/munich-quantum-toolkit/naviz), to [track issues and feature requests](https://github.com/munich-quantum-toolkit/naviz/issues), as well as accept [pull requests](https://github.com/munich-quantum-toolkit/naviz/pulls).
 See <https://docs.github.com/en/get-started/quickstart> for a general introduction to working with GitHub and contributing to projects.

 ## Types of Contributions